Help Me Grow Home Visiting

 Help Me Grow Home Visiting provides young families in Franklin County with a continuum of services from birth to school entry, supporting parents through the first critical 2,000 days in their child’s life.

-Help Me Grow is Ohio’s evidenced-based parent support program that encourages early prenatal and well-baby care, as well as parenting education to promote the comprehensive health and development of children.
+Help Me Grow is Ohio’s evidence-based parent support program that encourages early prenatal and well-baby care, as well as parenting education to promote the comprehensive health and development of children.

 Our Home Visitors can:

 - Help you plan a healthy pregnancy

 - Share tips to help your child be healthy, stay safe and learn

 - Help to find resources that meet your needs

 To learn more or request Help Me Grow Home Visits, please send an email to Amanda Bornheim or call 614-224-0222, ext.
 940.

 SPARK Columbus is a family-focused kindergarten-readiness program that works collaboratively with families, schools, and the community.
 Action for Children’s SPARK Columbus program can help you get your child ready for kindergarten by building literacy, math, and social-emotional skills that will help create a seamless transition into school.

 Each month, a SPARK Columbus Parent Partner will guide you on how to become your child’s first and best teacher.
 SPARK Columbus is a FREE home-visiting program that includes: